thomasstxyz/cheatsheet/git.md

     git config --global init.defaultBranch main

+### Move working tree to a new branch

+    git switch -c new-branch

 ### Move, transfer the most recent commit(s) to a new branch with Git

 **Moving to an existing branch**